 The first event in the series features a screening of Sandi Hughes’ Rewind Fast Forward, an archive of LGBTQ and BAME communities in Liverpool from 1970s to present.
 The selected films cast a light on often unread histories, mundane occurrences which highlight past queer experiences and raise questions as to how these might relate to a contemporary audience.
 Hughes is currently in the process of digitising and uploading her archive to its own dedicated website.

 The screening is followed by a panel discussion with Hughes, artist Laura Hudson, curator Ryan Kearney and artist Tom Worsfold, whose solo exhibition Felt Tip at Recent Activity forms the setting of the event.
-All films have been selected by Ryan Kearney.

 Nelson, Melvin & Jason Interviewed, 6min